tylerjpeterson/sequelize-history/README.md

 # Options
 The constructor and factory methods accept the following instantiation object properties:
+- **authorFieldName** `string|null` - string to indicate a field name to store author of the revisions, or null to disable
 - **modelSuffix** `string` - string to append to tracked model's name when creating name of tracking model
 - **excludedAttributes** `array` - collection of model attributes to be excluded when creating history model from the target model
 - **excludedNames** `array` - collection of model options to filter out when creating history model from the target model